tmtsoftware/csw/docs/src/main/apps/cswservices.md

 @@@ note

-This page assumes that you have already installed and set-up coursier : @ref:[coursier-installation](csinstallation.md) { open=new }.
+This page assumes that you have already installed and set-up coursier : @ref:[coursier-installation](csinstallation.md).

 @@@

 ## Starting Apps for Development

-1. In order to run a component, it is required to run @ref:[csw-location-server](cswlocationserver.md).
-Moreover, even to start applications like @ref:[csw-event-cli](csweventcli.md) and @ref:[csw-config-cli](cswconfigcli.md) along with Location Service, services like Event Service and Config Service are required to be up and running respectively.

-2. csw-services is an application that has been provided to make the starting of services more convenient for developers.
+csw-services is an application that has been provided to start all the services offered by csw. csw-services by default will start all the services but if only specific services , it can be done by passing arguments corresponding to specific services.
-   This application can be used to start the Location Service, Event Service or any set of services that are required by the developer.

 ### Install csw-services app